-Exercising during the third trimester of pregnancy helps a pregnant woman prepare for labour and it also makes the delivery hassle-free.
-If you haven’t exercised throughout the pregnancy, your core body muscles will be weak by accommodating your growing baby.
-Having these muscles in proper form will give you a good control during the contractions in your labour.
+Exercising in the third trimester of pregnancy helps a pregnant woman prepare for labour and makes delivery hassle-free.
+If you haven’t exercised throughout your pregnancy, your core body muscles will most likely be weak as they have been accommodating your growing baby in the past few months.
+Having these muscles in proper form will give you good control during labour contractions.

 Precautions to Take While Exercising in the Last Trimester

 Here is some general advice before you start your third-trimester exercise at home:

 - Refrain from exercises that need you to lie flat on your back.